-Windows 11 now has a new account lockout policy to protect users against brute-force password attack.
+Windows 11 now has a new account lockout policy to protect users against brute-force password attacks.

-Account lockout duration policy setting which also determines the number of minutes that a locked-out account remains locked out before automatically becoming unlocked will be applied to the built-in administrator account.
+Account lockout duration policy setting will be applied to the built-in administrator account, which also determines the number of minutes that a locked-out account remains locked out before automatically becoming unlocked.

-Starting with Windows 11 build 22528 and higher, a new default policy are as follows:
+Starting with Windows 11 build 22528 and higher, a new default policy is as follows:

-- Account lockout threshold is now set to 10 failed sign-in attempts by default
+- The account lockout threshold is now set to 10 failed sign-in attempts by default

 - Account lockout duration is now set to 10 minutes by default.